Folamour on his quarantine studio set-up and how it’s inspired new music

-French groove-weaver Folamour doesn’t set his sights on one genre.
+French joy-bringer Folamour doesn’t set his sights on one genre.
 He’s made quite the name for himself in the underground house scene with sample-focused four-to-the-floor tracks.
 But Folamour slows things down smoothly with tracks like Petit Prince Du Macadam, showcasing his versatility as a producer.

 His latest single, I Miss Having Someone To Talk To is laid-back, jazzy and features vocalist Liv East.
 The track was created around the time that self-isolation was becoming mandatory, but how did that affect the production process and inspiration for the song?

 It’s pretty much the same as usual, although I just moved into a new home two days before being quarantined so I’m still setting everything up.
 Basically, my set up is a few instruments – guitar, drum pads, shakers – a Roland JD-Xi, Roland Alpha Juno 2 and mics.